chef/chef-web-docs/chef_master/source/definitions.rst

 * Did not support common resource properties, such as ``notifies``, ``subscribes``, ``only_if``, ``not_if``, and sensitive
 * Don't support input validation in passed arguments, unlike a resource can which supports validation with properties
 * Don't support ``why-run`` mode
-* Did not support reporting to Chef Automate
+* Can't report to Chef Automate
 * Cannot be tested with ChefSpec

 Syntax